-ANNUAL ALLOWANCE FOR PSES
+ANNUAL ALLOWANCE FOR PSEs

 On an annual basis, postal support employees who are assigned as PSE Sales/Service & Distribution Associates, SSDA D/A 81-4, who have met the criteria listed in Article 26.4, will be eligible to purchase Type 2 uniforms as outlined in the Employee and Labor Relations Manual (ELM), Section 933.2, with the same allowance as provided to eligible career retail clerks by Article 26.2.A of the National Agreement.
-PSEs will receive the additional uniform credit authorized by ARTICLE 26.2.b with their first uniform allowance following conversion to career status.

-New Work PVS Postal Support Employee (PSE) Motor Vehicle Operator and Tractor-Trailer Operators will be eligible for a Type 1 uniform allowance as provided in the MOU.

-(See PSE Memo, Uniforms and Work Clothes, page 256, 257, 332, CBA)
+PSEs will receive the additional uniform credit authorized by Article 26.2.b with their first uniform allowance following conversion to career status.
+New Work PVS postal support employee (PSE) Motor Vehicle Operator and Tractor-Trailer Operators will be eligible for a Type 1 uniform allowance as provided in the MOU.
+(See PSE Memo, Uniforms and Work Clothes, page 271, and Memos, pages 382 and 383 of the CBA)